 Please contact CARRS-Q to discuss current scholarship opportunities.

-CARRS-Q encourages current and future students to apply during the QUT scholarship round: OPEN 1 to 30 September 2018.
-CARRS-Q Scholarships will be advertised when available.
+CARRS-Q encourages current and future students to apply during the QUT annual research scholarship round: OPEN in September 2019.

-Current Scholarship Opportunites
+Current Scholarship Opportunites: iMOVE

-Our research partner iMOVE has now opened its Industry PhD Program for applications.
+CARRS-Q research partner iMOVE has now opened its Industry PhD Program for applications.

 Click here for more information.